 The NPV-model is spatially explicit which implies that the values per crop and rotation are calculated taking account of detailed spatial circumstances like land use and suitability.
 The current land use, and the soil suitability for both current crops and potential biomass crops are mapped using a Geographical Information System (GIS) at a resolution of 100 meters.
-For the feedstock production and costs calculations included in the framework, the soil suitability is taken into account for six soil suitability classes (see Table 8).
+For the feedstock production and costs calculations included in the framework, the soil suitability is taken into account for seven soil suitability classes (see Table 8).
+The link between soil suitability class and the Dutch soil map is based on the work of Brouwer & Huinink (2002) and van Bakel (2007).